wknapik/vpnfailsafe/README.md

 Yes.
 See "How does it work ?" for more details.

-That being said, if your life, job, or whatever you care about depend on your IP not leaking, consider that this script has been tested by one person with one VPN provider and a single configuration.
+That being said, if your life, job, or whatever you care about depend on your IP not leaking, consider that this script has been tested by only a handful of people.
 YMMV.

 # Will vpnfailsafe protect me against all forms of IP leaks ?